 "Millions owe their very lives to him and for what he did Florey is to be honoured as were Pasteur, Jenner and Lister," he says.

 1981 - A commemorative stone to Florey is placed in Westminster Abbey.

-2004 - A panel of experts appearing on a TV special produced by the Australian Broadcasting Corporation select Florey as 'The Greatest Australian'.
+2004 - Florey is named as "The Greatest Australian" by a panel of experts appearing on a TV special produced by the Australian Broadcasting Corporation.

-It is difficult to say just how many people around the world have had their lives saved by penicillin.
+It is difficult to say just how many lives have been saved by penicillin.
 One source estimates the number at around 50 million people.
 It could be less, it could be more, but it is surely in the tens of millions.